 5. Your forgiveness does not automatically mean reconciliation.

-"Forgive us our debts, as we also have forgiven our debtors."
-Matt.
-6:12
+"Forgive us our debts, as we also have forgiven our debtors." - Matthew 6:12

 6. You need to establish boundaries.

-“If it is possible, as far as it depends on you, life at pace with everyone.”
-Rom.12:18
+“If it is possible, as far as it depends on you, live at peace with everyone.” - Romans 12:18